 Last week, we asked the Anxiety Sisterhood what you want your friends and family to know about your life with anxiety, and you told us quite a lot.
 We tried to put it all together in letter form so you can share this with your people and add in your individual concerns: To [Anyone […]

-I have a headache.
+(Amazing artwork by Natalie Dee) I have a headache.
 The kind that’s in your eyebrows and teeth and makes your eyes water.
 I know it’s my sinuses.
 Everyone is telling me (including my own rational brain) that I have a sinus headache.
 But I don’t believe it.
-This voice inside me keeps saying, “You’ve had this headache for 3 weeks! […]
+This voice inside me keeps saying, “You’ve […]

 Many Anxiety Sisters ask us for tips on how to deal with the overwhelming anxiety they experience as caregivers of elderly relatives, ill spouses, children with special needs, etc. As both of us have been caregivers over extended periods of time, we know that caregiving adds enormous amounts of stress to our already anxious and […]